abiwrigh/HangMan/README.md

+# Known bugs
-Known bugs: username input is case-sensitive
+- username input is case-sensitive

+# Future work
+- include graphics
-- Future work would include graphics, sorting the leader board by level and time
+- sorting the leader board by level and time

 # Citations:
 - https://www.programiz.com/cpp-programming/library-function/cctype/isalpha to see if character is in alphabet